 Truman was born in Lamar, Missouri, on May 8, 1884.
-He grew up in Independence, and for 12 years prospered as a farmer.
+He grew up in Independence, and for twelve years prospered as a farmer.
 He went to France during World War I as a captain in the Field Artillery.
-Returning, he married Elizabeth Virginia Wallace, and opened a haberdashery in Kansas City, which failed.
+Returning, he married Elizabeth (Bess) Virginia Wallace, and opened a haberdashery in Kansas City, which failed.

 As president, Truman made some of the most crucial decisions in history.
 Soon after V-E Day, the war against Japan had reached its final stage.
 An urgent plea to Japan to surrender was rejected.
-Truman, after consultations with his advisers, ordered atomic bombs used on the cities of Hiroshima and Nagasaki.
+Truman, after consultations with his advisers, ordered atomic bombs dropped on the cities of Hiroshima and Nagasaki.
 Japanese surrender quickly followed.
 In June 1945 Truman witnessed the signing of the charter of the United Nations.

 Soon he presented to Congress a 21-point program, proposing the expansion of Social Security, a full-employment program, a permanent Fair Employment Practices Act, and public housing and slum clearance.
 The program, Truman wrote, “symbolizes for me my assumption of the office of president in my own right.”
 It became known as the Fair Deal.

 In 1947 the Soviet Union pressured Turkey and, through guerrillas, threatened to take over Greece.
 Truman asked Congress to aid the two countries, as part of what was soon called the Truman Doctrine.
 The Marshall Plan, named for his secretary of state, stimulated spectacular economic recovery in war-torn western Europe.